This manual is for Eclector version 0.12.0.

 *read-suppress*

-is true, the function
+is true, the function returns nil and :suppress

-.
-Otherwise it returns the object and
+it returns the object and :object

 .